-The most common question every client wants to be answered is just how long will it take to build their website?
+The most common question every client wants to be answered is just how long it takes to build a website?
 And while a valid concern, this question normally haunts my dreams…

 What I can tell clients is the process of development can take 1-3 months, depending on many variables.
 And honestly, that means depending on if the client really has their shit together.